Mizzou Arena

 Mizzou Arena is an indoor arena located on the campus of the University of Missouri in Columbia, Missouri.
-Home to the school's men's and women's basketball teams, the facility opened in November 2004 and replaced the Hearnes Center as the school's flagship indoor sports facility.
+Home to the school's men's and women's basketball teams, the facility opened in November 2004 and replaced the Hearnes Center (which still hosts all other indoor events) as the school's flagship indoor sports facility.
 The arena also serves as the Columbia-Jefferson City market's venue for well-known 'arena' acts such as Rascal Flatts, Luke Bryan and the Eagles.
 The arched-roof building seats 15,061, and is located just south of Hearnes and Memorial Stadium.
-The arena is host to Missouri State High School Activities Association championships for basketball and wrestling.
+The arena is host to Missouri State High School Activities Association championships for boys and girls basketball, as well as wrestling.
 The arena was originally known as Paige Sports Arena.

 About the arena

 Mizzou Arena also includes offices for the Men's and Women's basketball programs, the Athletic Administration and Mizzou Arena's Building Operations.
 For the basketball programs the arena also offers locker rooms, a 24-hour practice gym, weight and training facilities including a hydrotherapy pool, video classrooms with audio and video editing capabilities, and an academic study center.

 Missouri basketball coach from 1967 to 1999, Norm Stewart, is the namesake of the arena's playing court.